typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 ### Running the HAProxy Docker container

-Please ensure the hostname is set correctly or substitute your addresses as appropriate for $(hostname).
+Please ensure the hostname is set correctly or substitute your addresses as appropriate for $(HOSTIP).
 To set the hostname, pass the ip address to hostname.

 ```bash
 sudo hostname $(hostname -i)